AES Program Policies

 Archer Program - AES tuition and fee awards can be applied to Archer Program participation.
 However, Archer participants will not receive their AES housing stipends.

 Eligible Study Abroad Programs - AES tuition and fee awards can only be applied to Exchange Mobility study abroad programs.
 In order to receive AES funds toward an Exchange Mobility program, AES recipients must be in good standing with the University and the AES Program.
-Students must complete all necessary protocol through the Office of International Education (OIE).
+Students must complete all necessary protocol through Education Abroad.
 Students must be in good academic standing with the AES Program in order to receive AES funds toward an Exchange Mobility program.

-Non-Exchange Mobility Study Abroad - AES recipients (who are not NMS requesting their study abroad stipends) who have satisfied all required OIE protocol for any non-Exchange Mobility study abroad program must submit an AES Request for Deferral (and receive deferral approval) in order to retain their AES.
+Non-Exchange Mobility Study Abroad - AES recipients who have satisfied all required Education Abroad protocol for any non-Exchange Mobility study abroad program must submit an AES Request for Deferral (and receive deferral approval) in order to retain their AES.

-Suggestions for Students - You should begin the necessary paperwork (application process and other required activities) with the OIE six months before the semester you wish to study abroad.
+Suggestions for Students - You should begin the necessary paperwork (application process and other required activities) with Education Abroad six months before the semester you wish to study abroad.

 Probation - AES Student Success Program